mattak/Unibus/Assets/Plugins/Unibus/README.md

 Unibus is singleton GameObject.

-It manages receivers and delivers to handle message.
+It manages receivers and senders to handle message.

 The message is classified by tag and type.